sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-delete-customer/cp-mobile-dev-kit-delete-customer.md

 >!![MDK](img_5.7.png)

->It will open the URL in a new tab, now add `/Customers` at the end of the URL.
+>It will open the URL in a new tab, remove `?auth=uaa` and add `/Customers` at the end of the URL.

-**Congratulations!** You have successfully deleted a Customer Record and you are now all set to [Upload Logs from an MDK App](cp-mobile-dev-kit-upload-logs).

 [VALIDATE_1]
 [ACCORDION-END]

+---

+Congratulations, you have successfully deleted a Customer Record and you are now all set to [Upload Logs from an MDK App](cp-mobile-dev-kit-upload-logs).

 ---